DoggyApp/.github/profile/README.md

 3.0 Dependencies
 "CloudFormationArchitecture" - YAML
 "KubernetesArchitecture" - YAML
-"Frontend" – Node and Angualar
+"Frontend" – Node and Angular
-"Registry" – SpringBoot; Spring Web; Java 17 "APIGateway" -- YAML and JSON
+"Registry" – SpringBoot; Spring Web; Java 17 "APIGateway" - YAML and JSON

 4.0 CI/CD
 "CloudFormationArchitecture" - this has been deployed to AWS through CodePipeline